apache/www-site/content/licenses/cla-faq.md

 **Apple iOS users:**

-1. Use your browser to navigate to the [.pdf form](/licenses/contributor-agreements.html) and download the form using the **Files** feature.
+1. Use your browser to navigate to the [.PDF form](/licenses/contributor-agreements.html) and download it using the **Files** feature.
 2. Fill the form fields using the keyboard.
 For the signature, use the **Signature** function to attach your signature.
 3. **Share** the file to the email client and send the message with the attached form to [secretary@apache.org](mailto:secretary@apache.org).